 - Depth: If the intent is duplicating the look of natural stone's depth, quartz wins--hands down.
 It should be noted that high-end laminates that try to replicate the look of stone are becoming more realistic all the time.
 No matter how expensive the laminate, it may never be able to duplicate quartz's visual depth because it is not physically deep.

 - Veining: The distinctive veining and crystalline structure found in marble and travertine are better represented in laminate than in quartz.
 Premium laminates can "roll" the veins over the edge of the countertop as if showing a cross-section of natural stone.

 - Solid Colors: Must all counters look like stone?
 No. While quartz can admirably pull off a few solid colors--namely, white and black--laminate produces a startling range of solid, contemporary colors that quartz cannot match.

-Best: Laminate, both for the installed price and materials-only price.
+Laminate is best for cost, both for the installed price and materials-only price.